SAP-samples/event-driven-integrations-codejam/exercises/10-consume-message-from-CAP/README.md

   <i>Output of npm run watch</i>
 </p>

 The project will start and you should see in terminal an output like the one above.
-Also, there will now be a .db file within the db folder and you can access the Fiori Element app via `http://localhost:4004`.
+Also, there will now be a `.db` file within the db folder and you can access the Fiori Element apps via `http://localhost:4004`.

 ## Set up the Queue Consumer